isomerpages/nlb-eyeonasia/_india-know-working/04-consumer-market.md

 [**India’s consumer caste system: How globalization has shifted India’s social dynamics**](https://thediplomat.com/2017/04/indias-consumer-caste-system/){:target="_blank"}

-This article from The Diplomat examines how globalization has shi ted India’s social dynamics.
+This article from The Diplomat examines how globalisation has shifted India’s social dynamics and impacted consumer spending.
 It examines the stratification of Indian society, economic mobility of Indian citizens, and what this means for Indians.

 <img src="/images/resources/Article 4.jpg" style="width:180px;" />